-The research activities that led to the establishment of the Corporate Crime Network centred on an Arts and Humanities Research Council (AHRC) funded project aimed at advancing our understanding of the principles that should inform a just law of corporate and white-collar criminal liability.
+The research activities that led to the establishment of the Network centred on an Arts and Humanities Research Council (AHRC) funded project aimed at advancing our understanding of the principles that should inform a just law of corporate and white-collar criminal liability.
 One corollary of that understanding was to examine practical issues to do with the enforcement of such laws worldwide, and this was the focus of some of the work of the Network’s leaders both before and after the official set up of this international Network.
 But there are other, wider directions into which such research could grow, well beyond the legal aspects of the topic.
-One could explore, for example, the socio-political contexts and mechanisms associated with the introduction, enforcement, or lack of relevant laws and regulations (which could amount to some degree of state-corporate complicity); or the history of ideas that informed various sets of criminal justice system – a sort of philosophical genealogy of corporate laws and responsibility; the cultural considerations that explain different types of corporate governance (and associated corporate behaviour); or indeed ethical aspects to do with one legal framework or another, or with one business strategy or another.
+One could explore, for example, the socio-political contexts and mechanisms associated with the introduction, enforcement, or lack of relevant laws and regulations (which could amount to some degree of state-corporate complicity); or the history of ideas that informed various sets of criminal justice system – a sort of philosophical genealogy of corporate laws and responsibility; the cultural considerations that explain different types of corporate governance (and associated corporate behaviour); or indeed ethical aspects underlining one legal framework or another, or various business strategies.

 Much of the work of current members of the Network focuses on such ethical, sociological, economic, and philosophical issues.
 But we continue to treasure and feed upon the socio-legal core of our initial project – namely, the issue of corporate criminal liability and how it is dealt with in different jurisdictions, as well as practical challenges concerning the enforcement of any corporate accountability laws and regulations.